 On average, the water temperature in Turkey in September is suitable for swimming.
 If it’s your first time traveling to Turkey in September, you might wonder which destination has the most favorable sea temperatures.

 The Mediterranean coast stays warm at around +28°C in the water, especially at the beginning of September.
-Some particularly cold-blooded individuals would absolutely adore diving in headfirst into the water that is the same temperature as a cup of warm milk (ew, but you get the comparison we were going for).
+Some particularly cold-blooded individuals would absolutely adore diving in headfirst into the water that is the same temperature as a cup of warm milk (ew, but you get the comparison I was going for).

 However, if you like your swimming sessions to be refreshing, then opt for choosing a resort by the Aegean coast of Turkey.
 Here, water temperatures drop to the exhilarating +24°C. It might take some time to get used to the water, though.

-To make your choice of your holiday destination easier, we’ve created a small table that shows you average air and water temperatures during the month of September in Turkey:
+To make your choice of your holiday destination easier, I’ve created a small table that shows you average air and water temperatures during the month of September in Turkey:

 City |